Joshuarox100/VRC-Inventory-Inventor/README.md

   <img width="80%" height="80%" src="Images/Preset/Groups/Overview.png">
 </p>

 Groups are used for toggling multiple objects at once.
-Each Group can have as many members as there are Toggles in the Preset.
-Groups can only be used with Toggles, and each Toggle can trigger a different Group depending on if it is being enabled or disabled.
+Each Group can have as many members as there are [Toggles](#toggle) in the Preset.
+Groups can only be used with [Toggles](#toggle), and each [Toggle](#toggle) can trigger a different Group depending on if it is being enabled or disabled.

 Every member contained within a Group can be either enabled or disabled upon the Group being activated.
 Only the Group on the toggled [Item](#items) will be triggered, any other Groups within its members will be ignored.

 ### Tips
 Here are some things you should keep in mind as you create your Preset.

-1. The Animations you use for Toggles must be usable in the FX layer.
+1. The Animations you use for [Toggles](#toggle) must be usable in the FX layer.
 If they're not compatible, you will receive an error when applying the Preset to an Avatar.

-2. Any Pages that exist in the Preset but don't have a way to be accessed will still be created when the Preset is applied to an Avatar.
-You can then take the Menus for these Pages and put them elsewhere on your Avatar if you wish.
+2. Any [Pages](#pages) that exist in the Preset but don't have a way to be accessed will still be created when the Preset is applied to an Avatar.
+You can then take the menus for these [Pages](#pages) and put them elsewhere on your Avatar if you wish.

-3. If you want to trigger something else with a Toggle that isn't part of the Preset, you can have an empty Toggle and use its layer's values elsewhere.
+3. If you want to trigger something else with a [Toggle](#toggle) that isn't part of the Preset, you can have an empty [Toggle](#toggle) and use its layer's values elsewhere.

 4. Because of how ScripatbleObjects in Unity work, only the *relative path* to Game Objects can be stored.
-Thus, if you were to move an object a Toggle was using from your right hand to your left, you will need to reassign that object to the Toggle.
+Thus, if you were to move an object a [Toggle](#toggle) was using from your right hand to your left, you will need to reassign that object to the [Toggle](#toggle).

 ## Using the Manager
 The manager is used for both applying Presets and removing existing Inventories on an Avatar.
 It can be accessed under 'Tools -> Avatars 3.0 -> Inventory Inventor -> Manage Inventory'.